Multi-Session Client-Centered Treatment Outcome Evaluation in Psychotherapy: Introduction

 \section{Introduction}

-In psychotherapy, therapeutic outcome assessment, a.k.a treatment outcome evaluation under clinical settings, refers to the systematic evaluation of therapeutic processes and outcomes~\citep{groth2009handbook}, focusing on factors such as therapist effectiveness~\citep{johns2019systematic} and treatment efficacy~\citep{jensen2018monitoring} to improve mental health care delivery.
+In psychotherapy, therapeutic outcome assessment, a.k.a treatment outcome (see Figure~\ref{fig:treatmentoutcome}) evaluation under clinical settings, refers to the systematic evaluation of therapeutic processes and outcomes~\citep{groth2009handbook}, focusing on factors such as therapist effectiveness~\citep{johns2019systematic} and treatment efficacy~\citep{jensen2018monitoring} to improve mental health care delivery.
 It plays a significant role in enhancing the quality and effectiveness of mental health care by providing actionable insights that guide therapists in refining their treatment approaches~\citep{wampold2015great}, ultimately leading to better client outcomes and improved therapeutic relationships in real-world clinical practice~\citep{Maruish2000TheUO}.

-Over the last couple of years, the emergence of large language models has demonstrated their effectiveness in automatic evaluations, showing a high degree of alignment with human judgment when provided with proper instruction and contextual guidance~\citep{liu-etal-2023-g, li2024leveraging, kim2024prometheus}.
-This aligns with the ``LLMs-as-a-judge'' paradigm, where LLMs are employed to simulate human evaluators by providing assessments based on natural language input~\citep{zheng2023judging, wang-etal-2024-large-language-models-fair}.
-This paradigm has been extended to therapeutic outcome assessment by harnessing LLMs' ability to model complex therapeutic procedures and interactions, offering a novel pathway for automating the assessment of therapeutic efficacy~\citep{chiu2024computationalframeworkbehavioralassessment,lee2024cactuspsychologicalcounselingconversations,li2024automaticevaluationmentalhealth}.
+Over the last years, the emergence of large language models (LLMs) has demonstrated their effectiveness in automatic evaluations, showing a high degree of alignment with human judgment when provided with proper instruction and contextual guidance~\citep{liu-etal-2023-g, li2024leveraging, kim2024prometheus}.
+This aligns with `LLMs-as-a-judge' paradigm, where LLMs are employed to simulate human evaluators by providing assessments upon natural language input~\citep{zheng2023judging, wang-etal-2024-large-language-models-fair}.
+This was extended to therapeutic outcome assessment by harnessing LLMs' ability to model complex therapeutic procedures and interactions, offering a novel pathway for automating the assessment of therapeutic efficacy~\citep{chiu2024computationalframeworkbehavioralassessment,lee2024cactuspsychologicalcounselingconversations,li2024automaticevaluationmentalhealth}.